-Spectacular athletes have kept wowing NBA fans for over 70 years now with dunks, blocks, and plays that make you want to yell "Rewind that!" time and again.
+Incredible athletes from the past and the present have entertained NBA fans for over 70 years now with dunks, blocks, and sequences.

-Here, we count down the players with the highest running vertical leap in NBA history.
+Here, we count down the players with the highest running vertical jump in NBA history.

 Note: In this list, we have made allowances for the fact that draft combine results are not available for players drafted before 2000, and will be using unverified statistics in some cases.